 Condensation occurs when the water vapour adquires a liquid form, usually in contact with a surface at a different temperature.
-According to this place of condensation, the following types of humidity can be distinguished:
+The following types of humidity can be distinguished:

-- Interstitial condensation, which occurs inside the enclosure, involving the flow of water vapour passing through the wall, the temperature and the composition of the layers of that wall (degree of permeability, hygrothermal transmittance and materials).
+- Interstitial condensation, which occurs inside the enclosure due to the flow of water vapour passing through the wall, the temperature and the composition of the layers of that wall (degree of permeability, hygrothermal transmittance and materials).

 Indoor humidity control with polyurethane insulation